 The applicable health insurance GST rate has imposed additional charges on buyers.
 People who have bought medical policies cannot make use of input tax credit.
 Also, companies having group policies for employees cannot take advantage of the input tax credit.

 Medical Insurance provides financial aid to a family and takes care of the well-being of the consumers.
+GST on health insurance is applied to the total amount of premium.
 The buyer needs to realise that premium, with the GST rate, facilitates a huge medical expenditure in the long run.

 Ans: No, GST on health insurance premiums is not refundable for a policyholder.
 It is only refundable when an individual is selling items at a lower tax rate and paying a greater tax rate.